AnttiNykanen/stm32_nucleo-144_proto_shield/README.md

 # STM32 Nucleo-144 Prototyping Shield

-Note: I don't actually have a Nucleo-144 board at the moment and haven't had this design manufactured yet.
+Note: ~~I don't actually have a Nucleo-144 board at the moment and haven't had this design manufactured yet.~~ I haven't had time to check how the boards I had made turned out.

 This is a prototyping shield for ST's [Nucleo-144][stm32nucleo] development boards.
 It has the following features: